 Although not an Internet case, in Frequent Flyer Depot, Inc. v.
-American Airlines, Inc.,198 an appeals court in Fort Worth, Texas upheld the enforceability of a provision in American Airlines' User Agreement that allowed it to change the terms of its frequent flyer program.199 The court rejected arguments that this provision showed a fatal lack of mutuality, rendering the entire agreement unenforceable.
-The court held that American's agreement to provide rewards points and other undertakings demonstrated that there was no lack of mutuality.
-In the alternative, it held that because American had issued tickets against frequent flyer points it had performed such that "even if American's consideration was illusory when it entered into the applicable User Agreements, its subsequent performance under those agreements established consideration, rendering those agreements enforceable."200 It is not clear, however, that this analysis would be followed in more liberal jurisdictions such as California.
+American Airlines, Inc., 241 an appeals court in Fort Worth, Texas upheld the enforceability of a provision in American Airlines' User Agreement that allowed it to change the terms of its frequent flyer program.
+242 The court rejected arguments that this provision showed a fatal lack of mutuality, rendering the entire agreement unenforceable.
+The court

-When companies rely on unilateral contracts, it is important to present notices to consumers clearly and conspicuously and keep adequate records.
-Where express assent is sought, those records should include evidence of how a the contract terms without being notified that the contract has been changed and how.
+239Douglas v.
+United States District Court, 495 F.3d 1062, 1066 (9th Cir.
+2007).
+In Douglas, the plaintiff authorized the defendant to charge his credit card monthly.
+Because Douglas had no notice and did not assent to the modified Terms, the court held that they were not binding, notwithstanding a provision in the Terms purporting to allow Talk America to change the Terms and imploring users to check back frequently to review changes in the Terms.
+In reversing the district court's enforcement of an arbitration provision included in the revised Terms, the Ninth Circuit rejected the enforceability of the provision.
+The court noted that even if Douglas's continued use of Talk America's services could be deemed assent, "such assent can only be inferred after he received proper notice of the proposed changes."
+The court further commented in a footnote that a party would not know "when to check the website for possible changes to the contract terms without being notified that the contract has been changed and how.
 Douglas would have had to check the contract every day for possible changes.
 Without notice, . . .
 Douglas would have had to compare every word of the posted contract with the existing contract in order to detect whether it had been changed."
 Id. n.1.
 Even if a contract had been formed, the appellate panel ruled it was likely unconscionable.
 See id. at 1067-68; see generally infra § 21.04.